evermind/docker-restic-monitoring/README.md

 * AWS_REGION (default us-east-1): S3 region
 * WARN_AGE_HOURS (default 36): Age of backup in hours for "warning" status
 * CRIT_AGE_HOURS (default 73): Age of backup in hours for "critical" status
+* BUCKET_PREFIX (default: none): Check only buckets with this prefix.
+The prefix is on status messages removed.

 Endpoints (at port 8080):